Schulich-Ignite/flare/game/README.md

 Basic platforms have been added in.
 A fundamental for any platformer game.

 ## Session 3 - Starting Your Player
-Created a player that can move around with arrow keys, and can teleport to wherever you click.
+Created a player that can move around with arrow keys and teleport to wherever you click.
 For now, the player can walk straight through walls, we'll address that later.